FDA expands Pfizer boosters for more teens as omicron surges

 But the move, coming as classes restart after the holidays, isn’t the final step.
 The Centers for Disease Control and Prevention must decide whether to recommend boosters for the younger teens.
 Dr. Rochelle Walensky, the CDC’s director, is expected to rule later this week.

-The FDA also said everyone 12 and older eligible for a booster can get one as early as five months after their last dose rather than six months.
+The FDA also said everyone 12 and older who's eligible for a Pfizer booster can get one as early as five months after their last dose rather than six months.

+FDA vaccine chief Dr. Peter Marks said in a statement the agency made its decision because a booster “may help provide better protection against both the delta and omicron variants,” especially as omicron is “slightly more resistant” to the vaccine-induced antibodies that help fend off infection.

+Real-world data from Israel tracked more than 6,300 12- to 15-year-olds who got a booster there at least five months after their second Pfizer dose and found no serious safety concerns, the FDA said.

 Vaccines still offer strong protection against serious illness from any type of COVID-19.
 But health authorities are urging everyone who’s eligible to get a booster dose for their best chance at avoiding milder breakthrough infections from the highly contagious omicron mutant.